jnkly/hello-jekyll/README.md

+# Hello, Jekyll!
+Theme - Get Started in 60 Seconds

+Setup Jekyll with GitHub Pages in 60 Seconds

+Uses kramdown and sass
 # hello-jekyll
-A Jekyll starter theme with kramdown and sass